DoDCIO/eads/index.md

 ### <a href="#top-level" id="top-level" class="headerlink"></a> Top Level

 A JSON object **MUST** be at the root of every request/response document.
 This object defines a document's "top level".

+> Returning an array at the root level of a response is vulnerable to a CSRF attack whereby an external website can access the response data.

 A document **MUST** contain at least one of the following top-level members: